 Hopefully I’ve sold you on the benefits of using metaphors when creating compelling content, and you know the differences between metaphors, similes, and analogies.

 Now let’s take a look at five examples of how you can use metaphorical expressions to spice up your writing.

-Metaphors can turbo-charge just about any element of a blog post, from the title down to the close.
-You might even design an entire post around an ongoing metaphorical theme.
+Metaphors can turbo-charge just about any element of an article, from the title down to the close.
+You might even design entire pieces of content marketing for small businesses around an ongoing metaphorical theme.

 - Purple Cow: Transform Your Business by Being Remarkable

 - Duct Tape Marketing: The World’s Most Practical Small Business Marketing Guide

 - Blue Ocean Strategy: How to Create Uncontested Market Space and Make Competition Irrelevant

 Perhaps you avoided metaphor in your headline, but want to open strong by creating an engaging visual representation in the reader’s mind.
 Use a metaphor to suck people into the body of your content.

 Here’s an example from Anne Miller’s Metaphorically Selling that begins an examination of the dot com bust and resulting economic downturn:

 “In Arizona there’s an old graveyard known as Boot Hill where lots of slow-on-the-draw gunslingers are buried.
 One of the headstones reads ‘I knew this was going to happen, but not so soon.’